ISAC-GROUP/ISAC-Gesture/README.md

-# IPMC-Group Acoustic-based gesture dataset
+# ISAC-Group Acoustic-based gesture dataset

 The dataset contains a series of gesture data perceived by sound waves for gesture recognition and related research.

 ## 📚Content